yardcooper/wh/Total.md

 Giant Machines, New York, NY 10006
 Full Stack Engineer | 08, 2018 - 12, 2019

 - Designed and implemented microservices architecture for e-commerce platform using Spring Boot, Spring Cloud, and Spring GraphQL.
 - Developed and maintained new API endpoints using Java and Spring, and implemented front-end features using Angular to translate designs and wireframes into high quality code.
 - Leveraged Angular's powerful features to create a modular and scalable codebase for the e-commerce site, accommodating complex requirements such as product listings, shopping cart functionality, and secure payment processing.
 - Developed and maintained an API service for customer management using Spring MVC and JPA, implementing database schema and optimizing performance.
-- Updated authentication using OAuth and Spring Security.
 - Built a payment system using Stripe and Paypal third-party payment APIs, with the help of HttpClient for making HTTP requests and Gson for JSON serialization and deserialization.
-- Conducted thorough testing of the system using JUnit and Mockito to ensure it’s reliable, scalable, and met all requirements.
+- Conducted thorough testing of the both frontend and backend using Selenium, JUnit, and Mockito to ensure it’s reliable, scalable, and met all requirements.
 - Leveraged powerful technologies such as Redis and Spring Data Redis (SDR) to optimize system speed and efficiency and reduce latency, ultimately resulting in a 20% increase in system performance.
-- Reduced bug-related delays by automating both backend and frontend testing.
 - Managed GitHub repositories and permissions, including branching and tagging.
 - Established and maintained a close, interpersonal working relationship with suppliers.
 - Improved application performance by 20% by optimizing database queries and caching mechanisms.